The 2025 Ultimate Guide:

 Lack of adequate research

 As previously mentioned, white papers should be well-researched documents.
-It’s true that conducting lengthy original research may be outside a marketing team’s budget, but merely including a few stats from the first page of a Google search simply won’t cut it.
+Conducting lengthy original research may indeed be outside a marketing team’s budget, but merely including a few stats from the first page of a Google search simply won’t cut it.

 Aggregating statistics and searching through scholarly work may take time, but the result will be worth it.
 For your white paper to achieve its intended effect, It’s important to establish your content as an authoritative source to which the audience would want to return.